BenLiu983/Representative-Samples-Selection/README.md

 # Case 4.2 Implicit Poisson mixture model (multiple variables)
 ![plot10](https://user-images.githubusercontent.com/64850893/86278315-310b2280-bba6-11ea-9a2d-8ebce871ea62.jpg)
 In this experiment, AM and FAM perform better than other methods when estimation and selection are together considered.
-It is noteworthy that, by the above data generation methods, some noise samples are close to true regression model, which means a small amount of noise samples will be chosen as representative samples.
+It is noteworthy that, by the above data generation methods, some noise samples are close to true Poisson regression model, which means a small amount of noise samples will be chosen as representative samples.

 # Conclusion
-In this report, we developed an Approximation Maximization algorithm to select representative samples in an implicit mixture model.
+In this report, we developed an Approximation Maximization (AM) algorithm to select representative samples in an implicit mixture model.
 This approach shows potential to improve the accuracy of estimated parameters of the explicit model, which helps us extract the representative samples out of a complicate dataset.
 Beside, we further designed a more general first-order AM algorithm.
-The corresponding estimating and selecting procedure is compatible with a broad range of explicit models.I implemented experiments in 4 cases, where the explicit models are Gaussian distribution, linear regression, logistics regression and Poisson regression, respectively.
-Under 3 different correlation structures among variables, the AM algorithm is robust and outperforms other method in terms of estimation accuracy and selection consistency in most experiments.
+The corresponding estimating and selecting procedure is compatible with a broad range of explicit models.
+I implemented experiments in 4 cases, where the explicit models are Gaussian distribution, linear regression, logistics regression and Poisson regression, respectively.
+Under 3 different correlation structures among variables, the AM algorithm is robust and outperforms other methodS in terms of estimation accuracy and selection consistency in most experiments.

 # Future work

 In our future investigation, we will attempt to study the specific influence of initial parameter input in our algorithm.
 Besides, we will design a general and data-driven threshold rule.
-At last, the theoretical guarantees of AM is another important point in our future work.
+In addition, the in-depth theoretical guarantees of AM is another important point in our future work.